 Published: March 2019 | Report Code: LS11641 | Available Format: PDF | Pages: 185

-The global healthcare insurance market is estimated to generate $1.7 trillion revenue in 2018, and is projected to showcase a CAGR of 4.3% during the forecast period.
-The growth is primarily attributed to growing geriatric population, rising prevalence of chronic diseases, and increasing GDP and healthcare expenditure, across the globe.
+The healthcare insurance market revenue was $1.7 trillion in 2018, and the market is predicted to grow at a CAGR of 4.3% from 2019 to 2024.
+The market is being mainly driven by the surging geriatric population, increasing incidence of chronic diseases, and soaring gross domestic product (GDP) and healthcare spending across the world.

 Ongoing product launches in healthcare insurance market is expected to increase shares of existing key players.
 For instance, in September 2018, Apollo Munich Health Insurance Company Limited launched a new insurance plan called, “iCan”, specific for cancer patients.
 The company through this plan offers coverage for hospitalization (inpatient and daycare), conventional treatments like chemotherapy and radiotherapy, and follow up and post treatment under this plan.

 Besides, collaborations and acquisitions among the existing key players are expected to boost the healthcare insurance market.
 For instance, in July 2018, AIA Group Limited completed the acquisition of Commonwealth Bank of Australia’s life insurance business in New Zealand.
 This partnership will last for 20 years.
 The company will sell its solutions and services through bancassurance.

 Some of the key players in the global healthcare insurance market are Allianz Group, Anthem Inc., Centene Corporation, Kaiser Permanente, Cigna Corporation, Gulf Insurance Group, International Medical Group Inc., Zurich Insurance Group, and Aetna Inc.

 Our dedication to providing the most-accurate market information has earned us verification by Dun & Bradstreet (D&B).
 We strive for quality checking of the highest level to enable data-driven decision making for you